High Risk

 Square Holding Your Funds?
 Final Thoughts

 While you may be excited to start accepting payments for your business as quickly as possible, doing so with a payment service provider like Square may not be the best option, as it leaves you vulnerable to the possibility of suddenly having your account deactivated and your business without a system to accept card payments.
-To avoid that nightmare situation, a better option is to get a high-risk merchant account through a merchant service provider.
+To avoid that nightmare situation, a better option is to get a high-risk merchant account through a credit card processing merchant service provider.

 All Businesses Deserve a Chance